aguimael/one-click-hugo-cmsv20/site/content/products/_index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
 main:
-  heading: Great coffee with no compromises
+  heading: Marcas de baterias para carros
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s